megphillips91/schoolistit-user-analytics/readme.md

 -- measuring student time on page for lessons and alarming student and or teacher when the student is not spending time to learn the material
 -- alarming teacher when student learning style has been identified within statistical certainty or when any change is detected so that teacher can work with student to adjust individual learning plan
--- machine suggested individual learning plans for each student
+-- machine suggested individual learning plans for each student -- integrating to LENA api is such API exists would be a natural value added to this system allowing educators to use language as an indicator of additional needs for children.
+A huge step in closing the gap.

 ## Screenshots